taylor-lane-eng/rocket-flight-data-acquisition-system/README.md

-# 🚀 Rocket Flight Data Acquisition System
+# Rocket Flight Data Acquisition System
 ## Overview
 This project involves the development of a model rocket avionics system designed to collect, store, and analyze flight data.

-An initial prototype was developed to demonstrate technical feasibility of embedded sensor integration and flight data acquisition.
-Following prototype development, a formal systems engineering process is being applied to define requirements, establish architecture, and develop verification methods.
+An initial prototype was developed to demonstrate initial technical feasibility of embedded sensor integration and flight data acquisition.
+Following prototype development, a formal systems engineering process is being applied to define requirements and functions, establish architecture, and conduct verificationa and validation.
 ---
 # Project Objectives

 The system is being developed to:

-- Measure rocket altitude and 3-axis acceleration during flight
+- Measure rocket altitude and acceleration
 - Collect and store flight data
 - Support post-flight flight performance analysis
 - Demonstrate a requirements-based systems engineering workflow
 ---
 # Current Project Status

-**Current Phase: System Definition and Design Maturation**
+**Current Phase: Verificaiton and Validation of requirements
 ## Completed
 - ✅ Initial avionics prototype developed
 - ✅ System requirement development
 - ✅ Functional Decomposition and traceability